DL-WG/GLA_with_ROSM/README.md

 The CFD data for one simulation (Um = 0.52) is given in the data reportory.
 These data can used to train the ROM and the LSTM using the scripts in these folders respectively

+Due to the large volume, we provide only 5 time steps of oil concentration data in the two-phase flow application.
+The full CFD dataset is available upon reasonalble request to sibo.cheng@imperial.ac.uk